VFPX/VFPX.github.io/migrating.md

     ![](/images/CloneFromSVN.png)

 * Click OK.
 The clone process takes a while, so be patient.

+If you don't use TortoiseGit, open a command window and type:

+    git svn clone --log-window=4000  "https://vfpx.svn.codeplex.com/svn/FolderName" "LocalFolder"

+where FolderName is the name of the folder on the Source Code page of VFPX and LocalFolder is the path on your system where the repository should go.
+The clone process takes a while, so be patient.

 ### The project IS NOT included in VFPX source code